 All partial Evil, universal Good:

 And, spite of Pride, in erring Reason’s spite,

 One truth is clear, “Whatever is, is RIGHT.”

-Though we certainly talked about more than this bit of Pope's epistle, this last section serves as a good illustration of the ideas and values that romantic poetry and the radical politics that preceded it turned against.
-Indeed, this stanza embodies—in both form and content—the values indicated in the OCEL excerpt above: "balance, order, restraint, proportion, and objectivity."
+Though we certainly talked about more than this section of Pope’s first epistle, this last section serves as a good illustration of the ideas and values that romantic poetry and the radical politics that preceded it turned against.
+Indeed, this stanza embodies—in both form and content—the values indicated in the OCEL excerpt above: “balance, order, restraint, proportion, and objectivity.”
 Instead of breaking chains or aspiring to be or to know more than one might think possible, Pope attempts to prove the famous eighteenth-century notion that we live in the best of all possible worlds.
-Though we might not be able to see or sense its perfection or its rightness, "Whatever is [must be] RIGHT."
-This is not just a claim about humankind's place in "the great chain."
+Though we might not be able to see or sense its perfection or its rightness, “Whatever is [must be] RIGHT.”
+This is not just a claim about humankind’s place in “the great chain.”
 It is also a claim about the natural world itself.
 It is hierarchical, ordered, eternal, and unchanging.
 Pope doubles this sentiment in the very metrical and sonic balance of his masterful couplets.